Logo by polterbyte

 Nice renders Lycium!

-As for me, I've almost given up (but then I always say that don't I?
-Wink).
+As for me, I've almost given up (but then I always say that don't I? wink).
 I'm exploring one last idea involving toroidal coords, which could be interesting.

 Logged